PeterLuschny/Fast-Factorial-Functions/README.md

 ---------------

-[Sonia Keys](http://soniacodes.wordpress.com) ported the algorithms to [Go](http://golang.org/).
+[Sonia Keys](http://soniacodes.wordpress.com) ported the algorithms to [Go](http://golang.org/). msaupe for a performance optimized python3 version with gmpy2.

 Contributing
 ------------

 Please notify me of any bugs.
 Want to contribute new algorithms?
 Great, please contact me.
-If you already ported to some other language (Scala, F#, Python, Ruby, Lisp) then please send me your code so I can incorporate it into this repository.
+If you already ported to some other language (Scala, F#, Rust, Ruby, Lisp) then please send me your code so I can incorporate it into this repository.